Skip to content

 • HPACK codec (hpack.Encoder / hpack.Decoder) -- custom header compression and decompression per RFC 7541

-• Transport -- an HTTP/2 upstream transport with connection pooling that uses the custom frame engine for all upstream communication
+• Transport -- an HTTP/2 upstream transport with connection pooling (internal/connector/transport/) that reuses the same frame engine

-Every frame read from the wire has its raw bytes preserved in the Frame.RawBytes field, enabling both structured L7 views and raw L4 byte inspection.
+Every frame read from the wire has its raw bytes preserved verbatim on Envelope.Raw, enabling both structured L7 views and raw L4 byte inspection.

 Frame types